davidpaulsson/gatsby-source-airtable-next/README.md

 `options: { tables: { downloadLocal?: string[] }[] }` _optional_

-If set will download the "Attachment" type fields specified in your gatsby-config.
-This creates a file node (`localFile`) that then can be queried using GraphQL and used with, for example, [`gatsby-image-plugin`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) if it's an image attachment.
+Specifically for image attachment fields.
+If set will add `gatsbyImage` to nodes that then can be queried using GraphQL and used with, for example, [`gatsby-image-plugin`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/).

 ### How does this compare to `gatsby-source-airtable`?